Yuki Yama Backcountry Tour

 NOTE: This itinerary is an example.
 The tour will be run largely by the weather and each day will fit around where the best conditions are.
 This is the beauty of such a tour.

-THIS IS A NEW TOUR – THE REVIEWS BELOW ARE FROM SIMILAR TOURS AND BACKCOUNTRY GUIDING
+THIS TOUR WAS NEW IN 2020 – THE REVIEWS BELOW ARE FROM SIMILAR TOURS AND BACKCOUNTRY GUIDING:

 Loved the guides, you were both fantastic and were great company.